Ain't No Sunshine: History

 Withers was inspired to write the song after watching the 1962 movie Days of Wine and Roses.
 He explained, in reference to the characters played by Lee Remick and Jack Lemmon, "They were both alcoholics who were alternately weak and strong.
 It's like going back for seconds on rat poison.
 Sometimes you miss things that weren't particularly good for you.
 It's just something that crossed my mind from watching that movie, and probably something else that happened in my life that I'm not aware of."

-For the song's bridge, Withers had intended to write more lyrics instead of repeating the phrase "I know" 26 times, but then followed the advice of the other musicians to leave it that way: "I was this factory worker puttering around," Withers said.
-"So when they said to leave it like that, I left it."
+For the song's bridge, Withers had intended to write more lyrics instead of repeating the phrase "I know" 26 times, but then followed the advice of the other musicians to leave it that way.
+Withers stated: "I was this factory worker puttering around.
+So when they said to leave it like that, I left it."

 Withers, then 31, was working at a factory making lavatories for Boeing 747s at the time he wrote the song.
 When the song went gold, the record company presented Withers with a golden toilet seat, marking the start of his new career.
 "Ain't No Sunshine" was the first of Withers' three gold records in the U.S.

-Originally released as the B-side to another song called "Harlem", "Ain't No Sunshine" was preferred by disc jockeys, and it became a huge hit, Withers' first.
-"Harlem" was subsequently covered by The 5th Dimension, who featured it on their Soul and Inspiration album and released it as a single.
+Originally released as the B-side to a song called "Harlem", "Ain't No Sunshine" was preferred by disc jockeys, and it became a huge hit, Withers' first.
+"Harlem" was later covered by The 5th Dimension, who featured it on their Soul and Inspiration album and released it as a single.

 Withers performed "Ain't No Sunshine" on The Old Grey Whistle Test.
-It won the Grammy for Best R&B Song in 1972 and is ranked 285th on Rolling Stone's list of the 500 Greatest Songs of All Time.
+It won the Grammy for Best R&B Song in 1972 and is ranked 285th on Rolling Stones list of the 500 Greatest Songs of All Time.
+During the solar eclipse of August 12, 2026, Spotify noted a 3 per cent increase in streaming of the song worldwide.